anonaddy/anonaddy/README.md

 #### **Is there a limit to how many aliases I can create?**

-Currently you are limited to creating 10 new aliases per hour on the free plan and 50 per hour on the pro plan.
+Currently you are limited to creating 10 new aliases per hour on the free plan, 20 per hour on the Lite plan and 50 per hour on the Pro plan.
 If you try to create more than this the emails will be deferred until you are back below the limit.

 #### **How is my bandwidth calculated?**